VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -precisionBits int
      The number of precision bits to store per each value.
 Lower precision bits improves data compression at the cost of precision loss (default 64)
   -prevCacheRemovalPercent float
-        The previous cache is removed when the percent of requests it serves becomes lower than this value.
-Higher values reduce average memory usage at the cost of higher CPU usage (default 0.2)
+     Items in the previous caches are removed when the percent of requests it serves becomes lower than this value.
+Higher values reduce memory usage at the cost of higher CPU usage.
+See also -cacheExpireDuration (default 0.1)
   -pushmetrics.extraLabel array
      Optional labels to add to metrics pushed to -pushmetrics.url .
 For example, -pushmetrics.extraLabel='instance="foo"' adds instance="foo" label to all the metrics pushed to -pushmetrics.url
      Supports an array of values separated by comma or specified via multiple flags.